payskyCompany/NUMO-PayButton-SDK-android/README.md

-## Version 2.0.5 adding Support for AndroidX

-## PaySky Button SDK
+## Numo Button SDK

-The purpose of this SDK to help programmers to use PaySky payment SDK .
+The purpose of this SDK to help programmers to use Numo payment SDK .

 ## Getting Started